ecrz00/dsa-theory/README.md

 * [NeetCode](https://www.youtube.com/@NeetCode)

 Each file has a consistent structure for easy review.
 The files' header includes:
-* Problem overview with examples (same as LeetCode's description).
 * Description of the approach used.
   * Some problems have more than one solution, thus address the follow-ups (such as space complexity constraints)
 * Time Complexity and Space Complexity